 Interim is the annual four-week term between Fall and Spring semesters.
 During Interim, faculty members offer projects on topics not included in the regular curriculum and/or projects using novel approaches and experiences.
 Each student engages full time for the four weeks on a single project offered by a faculty member OR one proposed by the student and approved by the faculty-student Interim Committee.
 Regulations for Interim and for the submission/approval of student proposed projects may be obtained from the Interim Committee or the Interim Coordinator.
 The list of project topics, which changes yearly, is available through myWofford early in the fall semester.

 Each student must complete and pass four projects, one for each academic year or equivalent at Wofford.
 Only one interim project may be undertaken at a time.
-Failing a project will require the student to complete and pass a project in a subsequent interim term or in the summer.
+Failing a project will require the student to complete and pass a project in a subsequent interim or summer term.
 Credit hours earned in interim projects may be applied ONLY toward the interim requirement.
-They cannot be used to to satisfy any portion of general education, requirements for majors, minors or other programs.
+They cannot be used to satisfy any portion of general education, requirements for majors, minors or other programs.

 Exceptions to the Four Interim Rule

 - Students who complete all degree requirements, including earning 120 credit hours, in three academic years are eligible to have one interim waived.
 Students that start a seventh semester (fall or spring) are required to complete a fourth interim.

 - Students pursuing the pre-education program who are required to take EDUC 430 can apply the course to both the interim requirement and the pre-education program.

 - Satisfactory completion of a Wofford affiliated off-campus study program will stand in lieu of an interim project when the calendar of that study abroad program precludes the student’s participation in Interim.
 However, actual interim credit hours are not awarded.
 Satisfactory completion is defined as earning a minimum of 12 credit hours with a term GPA of 2.00 in the off-campus study program.